NixOS/nix/doc/manual/src/design/store/drvs/drvs.md

 3. Environment variables.

-## What existing store entries are needed as inputs?
+## What existing store objects are needed as inputs?

 The previous sub-section begs the question "how can we be sure the path to the executable points to what we think it does?"
 It's a good questions!

-## What store entries will be produced as outputs?
+## What store objects will be produced as outputs?

 ## Extra extensions